Cough In Children

 Common causes of cough in children

-- Viruses: By far the most common cause of cough in children is mucous draining backwards down the throat from an upper respiratory virus.
+- Viruses: By far the most common cause of cough in children is mucous draining backward down the throat from an upper respiratory virus.
 Viruses can also cause lower airway infections (pneumonia).

 Signs your child needs to see a medical professional